PlayStation Official Magazine – UK

-PlayStation Official Magazine – UK, generally abbreviated as OPM, was a magazine based in the United Kingdom that covered PlayStation news created in 2006.
-Although the first issue was distributed in three-month intervals, from Issue 2 onward, it became a monthly segment.
-From Issue 7 to Issue 84, the magazine came with a playable Blu-ray disc; it primarily covered PlayStation 4, PlayStation 4 Pro, PlayStation VR and PlayStation 5 games and material.
+PlayStation Official Magazine – UK, generally abbreviated as OPM, was a magazine based in the United Kingdom that covered PlayStation news created in 1995.
+Originally, individual magazine line ups were created for the first PlayStation and PlayStation 2, before the magazine relaunched during the Winter of 2006, covering from that point onwards PlayStation as a whole.
+Although the first issue of the relaunch was distributed in three-month intervals, from Issue 2 onward, it became a monthly segment.
+From Issue 7 to Issue 84, the magazine came with a playable Blu-ray demo disc for PlayStation 3; it primarily covered PlayStation 3, PlayStation 4, PlayStation 4 Pro, PlayStation VR and PlayStation 5 games and material.
 It also covered PlayStation Vita material.
 The magazine covered PlayStation, as well as all aspects of HD media in lesser detail.

 On 30 April 2021, GamesRadar+ announced that the Official PlayStation Magazine title would end, citing "along with Sony we felt that the Official PlayStation Magazine had finally earned a well-deserved retirement", and the magazine would be relaunched as Play.
 Staff would remain the same, while subscribers to OPM would continue to be subscribed with the issues number resetting.